-Explore and experiment with photographic practices on our full-time Photography degree at Cambridge School of Art.
-Choose to study abroad for one semester in the Netherlands, take part in photography field trips, and get support to find work placements.
+Explore and experiment with photographic practices by studying our full-time Photography degree at Cambridge School of Art, ARU.
+Choose to study abroad for one semester, take part in photography field trips, and get support to find work placements.
 Be inspired by the study of photographic theory to develop your own unique visual language and become a confident, versatile photographer able to promote your work using professional techniques.

 On our BA (Hons) Photography degree, you’ll explore many areas of photographic practice including digital / analogue image-making, experimental crossovers, multimedia, self-publishing and exhibition.